59 Jobs in Healthcare & the Medical Field

 26. Speech Therapist

 Speech therapists don’t just help people talk.
-They help patients learn to use the muscles in their mouth.
+They help patients learn to use the muscles in their mouths.
 One of the most important things a speech therapist does is help people learn to chew food and swallow safely.
 Some speech therapists work primarily with newborn babies who struggle eating.
 They determine how to help them get nutrition and hydration safely.

 Median salary: $89,290